 At the Meeting, shareholders will be asked to consider, and if deemed advisable, approve the resolution set forth below (the "Consolidation Resolution") authorizing the Board to file Articles of Amendment giving effect to the Consolidation on the basis of one (1) new post-consolidation Common Share for up to a maximum of fifteen (15) currently outstanding Common Shares, or such lesser number of pre-consolidation Common Shares as determined by the Board in its sole discretion.
 The Consolidation Resolution is a special resolution and, as such, requires approval by not less than two-thirds (66 2/3%) of the votes cast by the voting shareholders present in person, or represented by proxy, at the meeting.
-Notwithstanding shareholder approval of the Consolidation Resolution at the meeting, the Board may, in its sole discretion, determine not to proceed with the Consolidation or may choose when to effect the Consolidation.
+Notwithstanding shareholder approval of the Consolidation or may choose when to effect the Consolidation.
 The full text of the Consolidation Resolution is set out below: